 Source: Field Survey

-Table 16, indicates that the highest price spread was observed in Channel-I (₹ 33.77/kg) followed by Channel-II (₹ 32.42/kg), Channel-III (₹ 26.16/kg) and Channel-IV (₹ 5.42/kg), respectively.
+Table 16 indicates that the highest price spread was observed in Channel-I (₹ 33.77/kg) followed by Channel-II (₹ 32.42/kg), Channel-III (₹ 26.16/kg) and Channel-IV (₹ 5.42/kg), respectively.
 The study highlights that a higher price spread correlates with lower marketing efficiency.

 Among the four channels, Channel-IV achieved the highest marketing efficiency (22.99) followed by Channel-III (4.59), Channel-I (3.26) and Channel-II (3.08).
 Thus, Channel-IV emerged as the most efficient marketing channel among the four channels.
 The lower marketing efficiency in the other channels was attributed to higher margins taken by intermediaries.
-Thus, it was deduced from the fish marketing pattern that reducing the number of intermediaries in the distribution channels and enabling direct contact between fish producers with the consumers can increase the producer’s share.
+Thus, it was deduced from the fish marketing pattern that reducing the number of intermediaries in the distribution channels and enabling direct contact between fish producers and the consumers can increase the producer’s share.
 The findings were consistent with Singh and Singh (2021) and Panigrahy et al. (2017).

 CONCLUSIONS